Understanding the EAN-13 Barcode

 The 13-Digit Anatomy

-Every EAN-13 string is divided into four critical segments:
+Every EAN-13 string is strictly numeric and divided into four critical segments:

-• GS1 Prefix (3 digits): Identifies the GS1 Member Organization (country code) where the manufacturer is registered.
+- GS1 Prefix (3 digits): Identifies the GS1 Member Organization (country code) where the manufacturer is registered.
+Note that this identifies the country of registration, not necessarily where the product was made.

-• Company Number: A unique identifier assigned to your business.
+- Company Number (3-7 digits): A unique identifier assigned to your business by GS1.

-• Item Reference: Assigned by your company to identify specific products.
+- Item Reference (2-6 digits): Assigned internally by your company to identify specific product variations.

 Modulo 10 Calculation

-To calculate the check digit, you sum the digits in even positions and multiply by 3, add the sum of digits in odd positions, and find the number needed to reach the next multiple of 10.
-Our generator handles this math automatically to ensure your barcodes are 100% compliant.
+To calculate the check digit manually, you sum the digits in even positions and multiply by 3, add the sum of digits in odd positions, and find the number needed to reach the next multiple of 10.